JoseBerrocal/Ansible_testing_project_01/README.md

 ## Instructions

-* Architectural Diagram

-### 1. Running the infraestructure in a standalone environment
+### 1. Running the infraestructure in a EC2 instance

 a.
 Configure the user in your aws cli